GChristensen/ubiquity/README.md

 [DOWNLOAD](ubiquity-0.6.5g.xpi?raw=true) :: [VIDEO MANUAL](https://youtu.be/9hXU1GAm_Qg)

 This is a patched clone of the original repository by [satyr](http://profile.hatena.ne.jp/murky-satyr/) at: https://bitbucket.org/satyr/ubiquity
-(also available at [AMO](https://addons.mozilla.org/en-US/firefox/addon/mozilla-labs-ubiquity/)) primarily needed for ths repository owner's personal needs.
+(also available at [AMO](https://addons.mozilla.org/en-US/firefox/addon/mozilla-labs-ubiquity/)) primarily needed for ths repository owner's personal tasks.

 Enhancements in this patched version: